Planning my first Capsule Wardrobe a.k.a. me having a full on meltdown.

 I had a slight inner panic attack as I was handing my clothes over to the sales clerk and they bought my clothes for pennies of what I paid for them.

 But then when I left the store I felt lighter.
-Physically because I wasn’t carrying those heavy clothes anymore, but also on the inside.
+Physically lighter because I wasn’t carrying those heavy clothes anymore, but also lighter on the inside.
 I knew I’d be going home to a near empty closet, but I could go through what I had, figure out what I needed based on who I am, how I live, and my lifestyle and learn from all the purchases that didn’t make sense and move on.

-I wanted to do it all in one day, and buy all the new things, and take the pictures, etc. But for me it’s been a process of almost a month now.
-With a list of investment pieces for the season I don’t feel tempted to go into stores haphazardly an impulse buy.
+I wanted to do it all in one day, and buy all new things, and take pictures, etc. But for me it’s been a process of almost a month now.
+With a list of investment pieces for the season I don’t feel tempted to go into stores haphazardly for an impulse buy.
 I know what I want, have made a budget, and am patiently getting things as I truly need them.

-So far I’ve only bought four things: two skirts, a pair of trousers, and a cardigan.
+So far I’ve bought four things: two skirts, a pair of trousers, and a cardigan.
 I need a pair of black flats (I literally own zero pairs of flats), and then I should mostly be set for the fall.

 I share all this with you because yes I run a women’s lifestyle and fashion blog.
-BUT this stuff does not come easy for me.
+But this does not come easy for me.
 It’s not second nature for me to put outfits together, and I don’t really like shopping.
 I’d much rather be outside playing.
 I’m viewing this as a journey.
 A works in progress, and an opportunity to get to know myself better style wise in the sense of dressing in a way that reflects who I really am as opposed to who I think I should be.

 With so many other things I’m learning in my life right now this is just another thing that is teaching me to be present, patient with myself, and let go.
 I’m grateful that I had a melt down.
 Had I not I would not have realized how frustrated I was with my style, and how attached I had become to things.
 Things in the end are just things.
 They’ll all end up in a trash dump at some point.
 And I want to remember that, and keep my focus on things that truly matter to me.